How to run Python scripts

 4. In order to run the Python script in the cgi-bin folder follow the steps:

-• Create a file with a .py extension, for example nctest.py in the /home/cPuser/public_html/cgi-bin directory (where cPuser is your actual cPanel username).
+• Create a file with the .py extension, for example nctest.py in the /home/cPuser/public_html/cgi-bin directory (where cPuser is your actual cPanel username).

 NOTE: Files are created with default permissions 0644.
 The .py file will become executable when the permissions are changed to 0755.